DevOps-RV/mysql_dump_restore_ansible/README.md

 1. DB_NAME - Name of the DB or Multiple DB with Seperated by ","
 2. SOURCE - Source DB hostname
 3. TARGET - Target DB hostname
-4. TABLE - Table Name in DB
+4. TABLE - Table Name in DB or Multiple Tables " "

 # Dependencies
 ----------------